A Day in the Life

 The Teaching Experience

 There are no dull moments in the life of a Breakthrough Teaching Fellow.
 Teaching Fellows start the day by participating in an energizer with other TFs, then go outside to enthusiastically greet students as they arrive.
 Throughout the day that follows, TFs lead two sections of a rigorous academic class, meet with their colleagues and Instructional Coach, play with students at recess, and much more.
-In the afternoons and evenings, they attend workshops and professional development sessions, plan lessons, review student work, and then get in a bit of sleep.
-Think you have what it takes to teach with Breakthrough next summer?
+In the afternoons and evenings, they attend workshops and professional development sessions, plan lessons, review student work, and then get some sleep before doing it all again.
+Think this is the opportunity you’re looking for?
 Catch a glimpse of a typical Breakthrough San Francisco day below!

 |3:45 – 4:15||Faculty Meeting: Recap the day and discuss any issues, discoveries, and positive moments.|